crabba/medical-image-deident/doc/module_1.md

 ### Step 5: Install the Jupyter notebook

 * In the Notebook Instances tab, once the notebook instance is running, click on its name and click on **Open Jupyter** to open Jupyter in a new tab.
-* Open another browser tab, open [this GitHub link](https://github.com/aws-samples/amazon-comprehend-medical-image-deidentification/blob/master/medical_image_de_id.ipynb),  right-click on **Download**, and save the file `medical_image_de_id.ipynb` to your local machine.
-* Return to the Jupyter tab, upload the Jupyter notebook file
+* In the Jupyter tab, upload the Jupyter notebook file `medical_image_de_id.ipynb` from the `python` directory of the course resources
-* Click **Upload**, locate and upload the notebook file
 * Click on the notebook file to run the notebook in a new tab

 ### Step 6: Edit and run the Jupyter notebook